 We have rehearsed and performed Shakespeare in the City at Lincoln School on the East Side of Providence since 2009.
 Even though Lincoln's lovely auditorium seats 425 people, it cannot hold the enormous audience demanding to see the next Shakespeare in the City production.
-We are very happy to announce that "Lincoln School Presents Shakespeare in the City" will perform at the VETS in 2014, 2015, and we hope to return in 2016!
+We are very happy to announce that "Lincoln School Presents Shakespeare in the City" performed at the VETS in 2014, 2015, and we hope to return in 2016!

 What if there are more students in a class than available roles in the scene?